merkle-open/generator-nitro/app/templates/README.md

 ## Commandline

-Splendid uses [Gulp](http://gulpjs.com/) under the hood and can therefore be used on the CLI.
+Nitro uses [Gulp](http://gulpjs.com/) under the hood and can therefore be used on the CLI.

 ## Security
 tbd

 ## Contributing

-* For Bugs and Features please use [GitHub](https://github.com/namics/splendid/issues)
+* For Bugs and Features please use [GitHub](https://github.com/namics/nitro/issues)
 * Feel free to fork and send PRs.
 That's the best way to discuss your ideas.

 ## Example Project Includes

 * [YUI CSS Reset 3.18.1](http://yuilibrary.com/yui/docs/cssreset/)
-* Favicon & Home-Icons from Splendid (replace with your own)
+* Favicon & Home-Icons from Nitro (replace with your own)
 * Component `Example` and some styles in assets/css (you don't need them)

 ## Bower Components